adtm/tech-guidebook/git.md

 `git reset --hard <commit-hash>` would return to the commit of the specified hash and all that commit changes would be discarded.
 On a local branch `git reset --hard` removes all the files from `staging directory` and `working directory`.

+### `git revert`

+This command is for remote repository changes.
+For example, if you have pushed all your `Local Directory` changes to remote an want to undo without removing history. `git revert <commit-hash>` would create a new commit showing the removed changes on top the history.
+Thus not destroying any history.